zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 Context debt is not merely a problem of length, but also quality: failed exploration pollutes the working set, while later compaction may preserve the wrong abstractions and discard the missing evidence.

-It could also morph into a human resource allocation problem: the time and effort required to manage and clean up if the task ultimately still goes awry.
+It can also become a human supervision problem: time is spent untangling the agent’s failed branches instead of simply making the original decision.

 This is where stop-losses matter.